biicode/docs/arduino/examples/serial_interface.rst

 C++ code
 --------

-At this moment, the following code is only compatible with Windows OS.
+At this moment, the code below is only compatible with Windows OS.

 **main_cpp.cpp**